Khaled0xo1/DEPI-Network-vuln_scanning_project/README.md

 | Youssef Mohammed | 🔹 Member  |
 | Hazem Alaa      | 🔹 Member  |

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to submit issues or pull requests to improve security methodologies and add new features.
+---

-## 🔐 Disclaimer
+## ⚠️ Disclaimer

-This project is for educational and ethical security research purposes only.
-Unauthorized scanning of networks without permission is illegal.
+This project is strictly for **educational and ethical security testing purposes** only.
+Any unauthorized use of these techniques on real-world systems **without explicit permission** is **illegal** and violates ethical hacking standards.
+The team **does not endorse or support any malicious activities**.
+Always adhere to legal and ethical guidelines.

-## 📜 License
+## 📬 Contact
-This project is licensed under the MIT License - see the LICENSE file for details.
+For inquiries, collaborations, or contributions, feel free to contact the **Team Leader**:
+**🔹 Khaled Ahmed**
+📧 [khaled.emam.official@gmail.com]